Lunnaris01/CivAPI/README.md

 # CivAPI
 ![CI](https://github.com/Lunnaris01/Civ_API/actions/workflows/ci.yml/badge.svg)

-Project implementing an API for Data for Civilisation 6 which is gathered by users!
+CivAPI is designed to allow users to make entrys for the Civ games they played and to get statistical insight.

+(Upcoming) Features:
+- Usermanagement
+- Friendgroups
+- Save your game stats
+- Calculate individual stats (winrate, rate per leader, average round to win, most common wincondition, ...)
+- See accumulated stats for friendgroups
+- ...

-Initial Goals:
+Project Goals:
-Code a solid backend
+Code a stable and secure backend using GO and raw SQL (sqlite) instead of sqlc Create a simple and light weight frontend for User Interaction.
-CI using Github Actions
+CI using Github Actions for Testing, Stylechecks/linting, ...
-Good Test Coverage
+Remote Database using Turso

-Long Term Goal:
+Optional Long Term Goals:
-Add Frontend
-CD using google cloud.
+CD using docker+gcloud.
-Start gathering data from certified users.
+Improve Frontend to have great looking visualization for the statistics.